 Both beveling and bevelling are correct.
 'Pipe bevelling' is the English UK spelling and 'pipe beveling' is the English US.
 Also, the wording pipe chamfering, pipe end working, pipe end preparation, and pipe prepping are other common terms for this application method.

 Pipe chamfering is technically a type of pipe beveling.
-Both terms refer to an edge forming between two faces of a pipe or tube.
+Chamfer vs. bevel: both terms refer to an edge forming between two faces of a pipe or tube.
 However, the main difference between pipe chamfering and pipe beveling is that a chamfer is an edge that connects two faces at a 45 degrees angle, whereas the bevel's slope can be any angle except 45 or 90 degrees.

-There are various ways to bevel a pipe.
-Using a portable or stationary beveling machines, doing it by a hand grinder, or by a plasma or torch cutter.
+There are various ways to bevel pipes.
+Using a portable or stationary beveling machine, doing it by a hand grinder, or by a plasma or torch cutter.

-The hand grinding method of pipe beveling is the cheapest and the most dangerous method compared to using a pipe beveling machine.
-It is time-consuming, and a skilled operator is required to perform a bevel on a pipe by a hand grinder.
-Moreover, it is nearly impossible to keep the bevel quality the same for each pipe operation while creating a lot of mess.
+The hand grinding method of pipe beveling is the cheapest and the most dangerous method compared to using pipe beveling machines.
+It is time-consuming and a skilled operator is required.
+In addition, it is nearly impossible to keep the bevel quality the same for each pipe operation while creating a lot of mess.

 Also, this pipe beveling method cannot be used on all materials, which would affect your flexibility in production.

 Stationary beveling machines provide the most options and flexibility for pipe beveling.
-Almost all kinds of pipe bevel shapescan be created with different combinations of tools.
+Almost all kinds of pipe bevel shapes can be created with different combinations of tools.
 They are designed to meet high production requirements in a safe working environment.
-Also, stationary pipe beveling machines are easy to integrate with automated production lines, so that the operator does not even have to be on the machine all the time.
-There are various benefits of stationary beveling machines such as; standard carbide cutting inserts are inexpensive to replace when needed, easy to set up and requires low maintenance, ensures the lowest cost and fastest cycle time per bevel, provides safe working environment without creating a mess, offers a broad range of machining options and can machine several pipe or tube materials, and does not require a skilled operator.
+Also, stationary pipe beveling machines are easy to integrate with automated production lines, so the operator does not even have to be on the machine all the time.
+There are various benefits of stationary beveling machines such as; standard carbide cutting inserts are inexpensive to replace when needed, easy to set up and require low maintenance, ensure the lowest cost and fastest cycle time per bevel, provide a safe working environment without creating a mess, offers a broad range of machining options and can machine several pipe or tube materials, and does not require a skilled operator.
 Last but not least, stationary pipe beveling machines ensure constant pipe bevel quality that directly affects the quality of pipe welding.